Labor Advice and Coworking

 A good strategic analysis with the 5 forces can make the difference between success and failure in a competitive market.
 For example:

-• Identifying barriers to entry allows us to know if it is worthwhile to enter a new sector.
+• Identifying barriers to entry helps you know if it's worth entering a new sector.

-• Detecting substitution trends helps to stay ahead of the curve.
+• Detecting substitution trends helps to stay ahead.

-• Understanding the rivalry between competitors allows for fine-tuning differentiation strategies.
+• Understanding the rivalry between competitors allows you to fine-tune differentiation strategies.

-In addition, it is useful for both large corporations and startups, as it helps to make informed decisions on investments, pricing, positioning and alliances.
+In addition, it is useful for both large corporations and startups, as it helps to make informed decisions about investments, prices, positioning and alliances.

 Porter's 5 Forces Explained in Detail